ajstarks/decksh/README.md

 Colors are in rgb format ("rgb(n,n,n)"), hex ("#rrggbb"), or [SVG color names](https://www.w3.org/TR/SVG11/types.html#ColorKeywords).

-Coordinates, dimensions, scales and opacities are floating point numbers ranging from from 0-100 (they represent percentages on the canvas and percent opacity).
+Coordinates, dimensions, scales and opacities are floating point numbers ranging from from 0-100 (they represent percentages on the canvas width and percent opacity).
 Some arguments are optional, and if omitted defaults are applied (black for text, gray for graphics, 100% opacity).

 Canvas size and image dimensions are in pixels.